StateSmith/tutorial-4/lesson-1/README.md

 # Make Mario Dance!
-In this lesson, we are going to run the StateSmith CLI to generate a state machine from a PlantUML diagram.
+In this lesson, we are going to run the StateSmith CLI to generate a state machine from a draw.io diagram.
 We will then interact with the state machine using a simple html/javascript page.

 Prerequisites: be able to run `ss.cli` as explained in the main [../README.md](../README.md) file.